Film Heritage Foundation: Training programmes

-Film Heritage Foundation in collaboration with the Goethe-Institut / Max Mueller Bhavan Mumbai conducted a 2-day Workshop for the Preservation of Audio and Videotapes in 2020.
+In 2020, it collaborated with the Goethe-Institut at Max Mueller Bhavan Mumbai to conduct a 2-day Workshop for the Preservation of Audio and Videotapes.
 Andreas Weisser, a conservation expert from Germany was invited to conduct sessions on how to preserve audio and video tapes.

-FPRWI 2022
+FPRWI

-Film Heritage Foundation and FIAF conducted the 7th edition of the Film Preservation & Restoration Workshop India 2022 (FPRWI 2022) – in-person and hands-on from December 4 – 10, 2022 at the CSMVS Museum, Mumbai.
+Film Heritage Foundation and FIAF regularly conduct the Film Preservation & Restoration Workshop India (FPRWI).